felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 Another consideration is just how testable your code is.
 Sometimes you'll be asked to write a function that is side-effectful in nature.
-It requires access to a randomness or perhaps reading something from the environment.
+It requires access to randomness or perhaps reading something from the environment.
 This makes testing your solution effectively, a lot harder.
 Consider creating an internal function that you can delegate to: